Effective Strategies for Healthier Skin

 • Eat earlier in the day, in sunlight if possible.
 Eating later in the day and at night doubles the thing of time your blood sugar stays elevated after a meal.

 • Raise your HDL, lower your LDL and Triglycerides.
-This study shows that dyslipidemia is important in acne, and that acne patients had lower HDL, higher Triglycerides, and lower LDL than healthy controls.
+This study shows that dyslipidemia (high cholesterol) is common in acne patients, and that acne patients had lower HDL, higher Triglycerides, and lower LDL than healthy controls.

 • Wear a continuous glucose monitor to understand the glucose spikes that come from various meals and activities.
 The Dexcom G7 is the most accurate.
 The Freestyle Libre is a more affordable option.
 Keep your fasting blood glucose low and stable.
 Avoid meals that spike your blood sugar.
 You can get a CGM via SigNos.com.
 In just two weeks of wearing a CGM you’ll learn an incredible amount about your own health.